 John Harris was banned in February 1964, a few months before police moved to smash the underground ARM.
 While maintaining his Liberal Party connection, he had joined ARM, but he was not arrested in the police swoops.
 He then decided that a dramatic gesture was needed to “bring whites to their senses and make them realise that apartheid could not be sustained”.

-On July 24, 1964,John Harris walked into the whites-only section of Johannesburg and placed a small explosive charge and several containers of petrol in a suitcase on the main ‘whites only’ concourse.
+On July 24, 1964,John Harris walked into the Johannesburg railway station and placed a small explosive charge and several containers of petrol in a suitcase on the main ‘whites only’ concourse.
 On the case he left a note: “Back in 10 minutes”

 It exploded just 13 minutes later, injuring several people seriously, in particular Glynnis Burleigh, 12, and her grandmother, Ethel Rhys, 77.
 Mrs Rhys died three weeks later from her injuries.
 Glynnis, who had 70% and third degree burns, was left with life-changing injuries.